 The other thing about the buffet is that recently Angley was investigated for allegedly breaking labor laws.
 According to court documents, church members where coerced into working the buffet for free, even though it’s a registered for-profit business.
 Some of the “employees” were also minors which was another problem because minors have very rigid laws concerning hours worked and record keeping, which were alleged to be violated by the church.

 The inside of the building looks dated but unlike the outside, it is very well kept.
 The building looks as though it was furnished in the 60’s and then never again.
 This would make sense because it was built in 1958.

-The auditorium seats 5,000 people and has a tall domed top that is quite tall.
+The auditorium seats 5,000 people and has a large domed top that is quite tall.
 It makes you feel absolutely tiny once you are inside.
-The roof also has a giant cross on it that is hard to miss.
+The roof also has a giant cross on it which is hard to miss.

 The stage was covered in a HUGE gold colored curtain that stayed down until the choir was taking the stage.
 It was the largest curtain I have ever seen.
 The stage was very clean and well kept even though it looked as though it might still be decorated with 60’s furnishings like the rest of the church.
 Someone is probably getting paid well to keep the inside stage area looking clean and nice.

 I was surprised that so few seats were filled once the service started.
 The stadium seats 5,400 but I estimated about 250 people, max.
 I first thought that maybe it was customary to show up late but that really never happened.
 It stayed empty.
 I wondered how they keep the lights on but that became more obvious as the service continued.